top of page

 Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.

-• A wife must submit herself unto her husband in the fruits of the Spirit and operating according to the law as he learns to lead by example submitting himself to the will of the Lord.
-The relationship of the parents working together in the fruits will set an example for the children.
+• A wife must submit herself unto her husband in contentment with him in body and spirit, having her desire unto him and caring for his wellbeing; all of which is operating according to the law as he learns to lead by example, submitting himself to the will of the Lord;

 Colossians 3:20-21